For decades the need for reducing carbon emissions has been known. Now, we have reached the point of emergency.

 A swift transition to zero emissions across every sector requires urgent work in the area of transport.
 Electric vehicle batteries have the added bonus of being able to stabilise the grid during peak demand.

-- All governments replace their fleets with electric vehicles.
+- All governments to replace their transport fleets with electric vehicles.

 - Roll out a nationally coordinated electric vehicle charging network.